-Budget Accommodation – more for your money
+Budget Accommodation – Get More for Your Money

-For a long time I have been a budget backpacker, but I am now learning that this does not necessarily mean finding the cheapest accommodation and going with that.
+For a long time I have been a budget backpacker, but I am now learning that this does not necessarily mean finding the budget accommodation and going with that.
 There is a lot more to consider; your health, your sanity, your belongings and your comfort.

 I have stayed in a lot of different types of accommodation, from the amazing to the worst than you can ever imagine.
-Therefore I feel that I am well qualified to be writing this post about why the cheapest is not always the best when you are on a budget.
+Therefore, I feel that I am well qualified to be writing this post about why the cheapest is not always the best when you are on a budget.

 Fast forward two days.
 Following an ant infestation and a quick room change, I found that I had an extra guest in my room, an extra few hundred in the form of bed bugs.
 You can read the full story about that here.
 Perhaps their lack of changing of the bed sheets and cleaning had something to do with it. . . .or perhaps they were just unlucky.
 But judging by their ethic when it came to dealing with the bed bugs, I feel it was the former.

 Ok so that was an extreme example of why budget accommodation is not always best.
 However, this is a statement I do not always agree with.
 Budget accommodation can be best but you need to look at what you are getting for your money.
 Are you getting just pennies off your stay by staying in a 12-bed dormitory?
 Would you have a better night’s sleep by spending that little bit more and getting your own room?

 I use hostel dormitories as a way of making friends so I can be reluctant to make that shift into my own private room but perhaps I could downsize to that nice 4 bed dorm.
 This is not practical in expensive cities where this move would cost you a lot per night, but when we are talking about not much more money then hell yes, I’m downsizing!